DHTMLX/docs-diagram/docs/guides/integrations/angular_integration.md

 ### Step 1.
 Package installation

-Download the [**trial Diagram package**](guides/diagram_editor/initialization.md#installing-diagram-editor-via-npm-or-yarn) and follow steps mentioned in the README file.
-Note that trial Diagram Editor is available 30 days only.
+Download the [**trial Diagram package**](guides/diagram_editor/initialization.md#installing-diagram-editor-via-npm-or-yarn) and follow the steps mentioned in the README file.
+Note that the trial Diagram Editor is available for 30 days only.

 ### Step 2.
 Component creation

-Now you need to create an Angular component, to add Diagram Editor into the application.
+Now you need to create an Angular component to add Diagram Editor into the application.
 Create the **diagram-editor** folder in the **src/app/** directory, add a new file into it and name it **diagram-editor.component.ts**.
 Then complete the steps described below.

 #### Import source files